SampleEnvironment/SECoP/protocol/issues/051 No Restrictions on Datatype Nesting.rst

 Proposal
 --------

-There are not restrictions imposed on the nesting of datatypes.
+The restrictions imposed on the nesting of datatypes are removed from the specification.

 Discussion
 ----------